symlara/social-network/README.md

 <hr />

 ### Usage
-Here's a link to a walkthrough video of my testing out the API: <a href="">Social-Network-API</a>
+Here's a link to a walkthrough video of me testing out the API: <a href="https://youtu.be/3ZDHYBo8Ytg">Social-Network-API</a>

 <hr />